Image text: "purple spots on skin featured image".

 So, what is purpura?
 Purpura, also called blood spots or skin haemorrhages refers to purple-coloured spots that are most recognizable on the skin.
 The spots may also appear on organs or mucous membranes, including the membranes on the inside of the mouth.
 Purpura occurs when small blood vessels burst, causing blood to pool under the skin.
 This can create purple spots on the skin that range in size from small dots to large patches.
 Purpura spots are generally benign but may indicate a more serious medical condition, such as a blood clotting disorder.

 Purpura - Purple spots on skin.To summarise: Purple or red-coloured spots on your skin are called purpura.
 These spots usually appear due to sub-dermal bleeding or skin haemorrhages.
 They can appear on the skin of body organs such as eyes, nose, mouth cavity, arms, legs or any other parts of your body.
-Basically, purple spots on your skin can show up in various sign and symptoms.
+Basically, purple spots on your skin can show up in various signs and symptoms.
 These spots or patches are usually characterized by the following:

 • small or large raised purple spots on the skin surface